 Startup founders typically have very similar questions and concerns.
 As a result, I started keeping a folder of “founder lessons” a few years ago in Evernote.
 Every time a founder would ask a common question, I’d dig into this folder and shoot over a few links to help them think through the issue.
 In mid-2015 I started tweeting these links and it got me thinking that there was probably a better way to get these lessons out to a larger audience.

 If any of these lessons resonate with you, please share them with other founders who you think could benefit from them.

 I’d love to hear your thoughts publicly at @davempayne or privately at email@example.com.

-Finally please subscribe on the homepage to receive each new lesson via email when I post them (once or twice a week).
+Finally please subscribe on the homepage to receive each new lesson via email when I post them.

 Thanks for helping us all learn faster!

 Real Founder Lessons